 Groups are highly encouraged to reserve a room because non-reserved rooms are open for anyone to use.
 If a room is occupied by someone else, a group with a reservation should politely ask the person to give up the room.

-Persons using the library study rooms are cautioned not to leave personal items unattended in the study rooms or anywhere else in the library.
+Persons using the library study rooms are cautioned not to leave personal items unattended.
 The library staff are not responsible for lost or stolen items.